 Centers for Disease Control and Protection (CDC)

-The CDC Coronavirus Disease 2019 (COVID-19) landing page is the latest public health and safety information from CDC and for the overarching medical and health provider community on COVID-19.
+The Centers for Disease Control and Protection Coronavirus Disease 2019 (COVID-19) landing page is the latest public health and safety information from Centers for Disease Control and Protection and for the overarching medical and health provider community on COVID-19.
 The site contains consumer and medical information on how the virus spreads, symptoms, prevention and treatment, stigma, cases and what to do if you are sick, along with frequently asked questions.

-The USA.gov page catalogs all U.S. government activities related to Coronavirus (COVID-19).
+The USA.gov page catalogs all United States government activities related to Coronavirus (COVID-19).
 USA.gov can support both English and Spanish content.